zachwill/blog/_posts/2020-12-17-student-height.md

 > This paper compares estimates of teacher value-added in mathematics
-> and ELA with **parallel estimates of teacher value-added on a well-measured
+> and ELA with **parallel estimates of teacher value-added on a biomarker
-> biomarker that teachers should not impact: _student height_.**
+> that teachers should not impact: _student height_.**
 >
 > Using administrative data from New York City, we find estimated teacher
 > “effects” on height that are comparable in magnitude to actual teacher
-> effects on math and ELA achievement, 0.22: compared to 0.29: and 0.26:
+> effects on math and ELA achievement, 0.22: compared to 0.29 and 0.26
 > respectively. **On its face, such results raise concerns about the validity
 > of these models.**